miguelibero/aidl-nnrecomend/README.md

 * `nnrecommend explore-dataset` show information about a dataset
 * `nnrecommend recommend` load a trained model to get recommendations

-Please read the tool setup and usage instructions [in this separate file](./USAGE.md).
+Please find the tool setup and usage instructions [in this separate file](./USAGE.md).

 ## Architecture <a name="architecture"></a>

 ### Model <a name="architecture_model"></a>

-Our model classes can be found in the `nnrecommend.model` namespace.
+Our model classes can be found in the [`nnrecommend.model`](./nnrecommend/model.py) namespace.
 The `FactorizationMachine` equation is split in two classes; `LinearFeatures` implements the linear regression part of the equation, wile `FactorizationMachineOperation` implements the square of sum minus sum of squares part.
-The embeddings can be of thre types, using the normal `torch.nn.Embedding` for linear embeddings, using `GraphEmbedding` which internally uses `torch_geometric.nn.GCNConv`, and using `GraphAttentionEmbedding` which internally uses `torch_geometric.nn.GATConv`.
+The embeddings can be of three types, using the normal `torch.nn.Embedding` for linear embeddings, using `GraphEmbedding` which internally uses `torch_geometric.nn.GCNConv`, and using `GraphAttentionEmbedding` which internally uses `torch_geometric.nn.GATConv`.
 Over the embedding module we added a dropout to prevent the model from overfitting.

 ![factorization machine model](./.readme/model.png)

 We implemented the Binary Personalized Ranking loss as explained in [this paper](https://arxiv.org/pdf/1205.2618.pdf) in the `BPRLoss` class.

+Since we wanted to evaluate this new model against existing recommender system models, we implemented adapters to the different algorithms supported by the scipy [`surprise`](https://surpriselib.com/) library.
+These can be found in the [`nnrecommend.algo`](./nnrecommend/algo.py) namespace.

 ### Dataset <a name="architecture_dataset"></a>

+All the classes related to reading the datasets for the different types of data can be found in the [`nnrecommend.dataset`](./nnrecommend/dataset/__init__.py) namespace.

-`nnrecommend.dataset.InteractionDataset` is the main dataset class used in the tool.
+`InteractionDataset` is the main dataset class used in the tool.
 It takes care of dealing with a two dimensional numpy array of interactions where every column is formed by consecutive ids.
 To guarantee its correct behavior, we wrote some unit tests for it that can be found in the `test_dataset.py` file.

 ![interaction dataset](./.readme/interaction_dataset.png)